 This report contains "forward-looking statements" within the meaning of Section 21E of the Securities Exchange Act of 1934.
 Forward-looking statements are those that address activities, events or developments that we or our management intends, expects, projects, believes or anticipates will or may occur in the future.
-They are based on management's assumptions and assessments in the light of past experience and trends, current economic and industry conditions, expected future developments and other relevant factors.
-They are not guarantees of future performance, and actual results, developments and business decisions may differ from those envisaged by our forward-looking statements.
+They are based on management's assumptions and assessments in light of past experience and trends, current economic and industry conditions, expected future developments and other relevant factors.
+They are not guarantees of future performance, and actual results, developments and business decisions may differ significantly from those envisaged by our forward-looking statements.
+We do not undertake to update or revise any of our forward-looking statements.
 Our forward-looking statements are also subject to risks and uncertainties, which can affect our performance in both the near-and long-term.
-These forward-looking statements should be considered in the light of the information included in this report and our other filings with the SEC, including, without limitation, the Risk Factors, as well as the description of trends and other factors in Management's Discussion and Analysis of Financial Condition and Results of Operations, set forth in our Form 10-K for the year ended December 31, 2016 and other filings with the SEC.
+These forward-looking statements should be considered in light of the information included in this report and our other filings with the SEC, including, without limitation, the Risk Factors, as well as the description of trends and other factors in Management's Discussion and Analysis of Financial Condition and Results of Operations, set forth in our Form 10-K for the year ended December 31, 2017 and other filings with the SEC.